seem8/astech/README.md

 It's intended to run on a Linux machine with Java 17 and Python 3.6+.
 Tested up to Python 3.12.

+Astech will not run on Python 3.13.
+It dropped cgi module, so I'll have to update Bottle, which in turn breaks error messages based on short lived cookies.
+To be done.

 # HOW TO RUN #

 1. Install Java JDK 17 as /usr/bin/java.
 It can be a symlink to /etc/alternatives.